rayrwang/kine/README.md

 ## Planned

+- Kill aura only on player attack or being attacked, decouple client & server rotation
 - Elytra autopilot:
 	- Per block pathing instead of heightmap highest block
 	- Fly climbing pattern if boxed in